Chupacabra (Grimm): Plot

-The next day, Diego loses control of the disease and attacks Gabe in his office, escaping while still woged.
+The next day, Diego loses control of the disease, attacks Gabe in his office, escaping while still transformed.
 He runs into Wu and Franco (Robert Blanche) and when Wu catches him, he returns to his human form, confusing him and in an act of confusion, he disappears.
 After receiving the information from Gabe, Nick and Hank visit Diego's wife, Bélem (Alyssa Diaz), who is a Coyotl and tell her to call them once Diego gets home.
 When they leave the house, they're confronted by Wu, who demands an explanation or he will quit as he does not seem to be stable.
 Nick and Hank decide that it's time to tell him the truth.

 Diego arrives at the house and attacks Bélem.
 They manage to fight off Diego and handcuff but Wu is so shocked at what he sees that he drives off.
 Nick and Hank bring Diego and Bélem to the spice shop where Rosalee only manages to do a syringe, which Diego injects in Bélem, saving her.
-Diego states to Nick that he has to kill him and when he refuses, he woges, forcing Hank to kill him.
+Diego states to Nick that he has to kill him and when he refuses, he transforms, forcing Hank to kill him.
 Wu makes a chaos in a bar and is arrested.
 Nick and Hank have an officer watch out Monroe and Rosalee until they depart.
 Seeing that the officer is staying all night, Rosalee makes him a snack and Monroe goes out to give it to him.
-He turns it over and finds him wearing a mask and is then captured by another Wesenrein member.
-In Nick's house, Juliette suffers a headache and somehow, woges into a Hexenbiest, screaming in shock.
+The cop turns around and is revealed to be a masked member of the Wesenrein.
+Monroe is then knocked out from behind by another mask-wearing Wesenrein.
+In Nick's house, Juliette suffers a headache and somehow, transforms into a Hexenbiest, screaming in shock.